cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 need to define extra requirements on their deterministic encodings.
 For
 example:

-* If a protocol includes a field that can express floating values ({{fpnocont}}), the protocol's deterministic encoding needs to specify whether the integer 1.0 is encoded as 0x01, 0xf93c00, 0xfa3f800000, or 0xfb3ff0000000000000.
+* If a protocol includes a field that can express floating-point values ({{fpnocont}}), the protocol's deterministic encoding needs to specify whether the integer 1.0 is encoded as 0x01, 0xf93c00, 0xfa3f800000, or 0xfb3ff0000000000000.
 Three sensible rules for this are: